-Tara has recently been named an RIBA Journal Rising Star of 2018.
+Tara has recently been named Winner of the RIBA Journal Rising Star 2018.

 Full RIBA Article below or here: